hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Let's test our script once before passing it to the SKLearn estimator.
+<p>Let's test this script locally before passing it to the SKLearn estimator.
 We will invoke this script from a command line and pass the required parameters similar to how an estimator container will execute it.
 For testing this script, we need to pass four directory paths:</p>
 <ul>
 <li><strong>sm-model-dir</strong> This will point to a directory where our script will store the trained model.
 We can point it to '/tmp' directory for test purposes</li>
 <li><strong>sm-channel-train</strong> This will point to a directory containing training data.
 We already have it as 'local_train_path'</li>